-Agreement trial balance A list of the balances of the accounts in a ledger; if the total of debits equals the total of credits or their net balance agrees with a control account, the ledger from which the figures are taken are said to be in balance.
+travel time See travel status.
+See traver status. traveler An individual, generally an employee, who is in travel status.
+Treasury U.S. Department of the Treasury.
+Treasury Appropriation Fund Symbol See TAFS.
+Treasury Account Symbol See TAS.
+Treasury-State Agreement See TSA. trial balance A list of the balances of the accounts in a ledger; if the total of debits equals the total of credits or their net balance agrees with a control account, the ledger from which the figures are taken are said to be in balance.
 TRIRIGA A statewide software application used for facilities management. trust An arrangement under which assets are held or managed by one entity on behalf of or for the benefit of another entity. trust fund A fund used by a governmental unit to account for assets held in trust for some other entity. trustee One who manages a trust. trustworthy In the context of electronic signatures, electronic records and electronic transactions, electronic processes and electronic systems, trustworthiness has the characteristics of being: consistent, complete, accurate, preserved and non-repudiable.
 TSA An annual agreement between Arizona and the FMS to set forth terms and conditions for implementing the CMIA.

-Term Definition -U- UDOC See User Maintenance Document. ultimate parent legal entity name The name of the ultimate parent of the awardee or recipient.
-Currently, the name is from the global parent DUNS® number. ultimate parent unique identifier The unique identification number for the ultimate parent of an awardee or recipient.
-Currently the identifier is the 9-digit number maintained by Dun & Bradstreet as the global parent DUNS® number. unappropriated budget surplus A condition under which a fund balance as of the close of the previous fiscal year is not included in the annual budget. unfavorable credit card adjustment An AFIS transaction processed by the OST indicating a deposit shortage or adjustment for credit card transactions. uniform allowance An advance payment to employees for allowable uniform expenses.
+Term Definition -U- UDOC See User Maintenance Document.
+UEI See Unique Entity Identifier. ultimate parent legal entity name The name of the ultimate parent of the awardee or recipient.
+Currently, the name is from the global parent UEI number. ultimate parent unique identifier The unique identification number for the ultimate parent of an awardee or recipient.
+Currently the identifier is the 12-digit alphanumeric number maintained by the U.S. General Services Administration at SAM.gov. unappropriated budget surplus A condition under which a fund balance as of the close of the previous fiscal year is not included in the annual budget. unfavorable credit card adjustment An AFIS transaction processed by the OST indicating a deposit shortage or adjustment for credit card transactions. uniform allowance An advance payment to employees for allowable uniform expenses.
 Uniform Guidance OMB's Uniform Guidance on Assistance Awards .
 The major revision to all previous OMB circulars governing reimbursable Federal awards, combining them into a single document.
 The Uniform Guidance is codified as 2 CFR 200.
-The OMB Circulars that have been superseded by the Uniform Guidance are: A-21, A-87, A-102, A-110, A-122 and A-133; of these A-87 (cost principles), A-102 (administrative requirements) and A-133 (audit requirements) applied to states, local governments and Indian Tribes. unit An operational entity, frequently an element or functional constituent of a larger entity.
-University Arizona State University, Northern Arizona University, University of Arizona. unliquidated obligations For Federal grant purposes, "unliquidated obligations" means, for financial reports prepared on a cash basis, obligations incurred by the non-Federal entity that have not been paid (liquidated).
-For reports prepared on an accrual expenditure basis, these are obligations incurred by the non-Federal entity for which an expenditure has not been recorded.
+The OMB Circulars that have been superseded by the Uniform Guidance are: A-21, A-87, A-102, A-110, A-122 and A-133; of these A-87 (cost principles), A-102 (administrative requirements) and A-133 (audit requirements) applied to states, local governments and Indian Tribes.
+Unique Entity Identifier A twelve-digit identification number -unique to an entity, its location, one of its divisions, etc.-provided by SAM.
+Used to identify recipients of Federal funds. unit An operational entity, frequently an element or functional constituent of a larger entity.
+University Arizona State University, Northern Arizona University, University of Arizona.